Зовнішній отит (гострий)

 Symptoms and Signs of Acute External Otitis

 Patients with external otitis have pain and drainage.
-Sometimes, a foul-smelling discharge and hearing loss occur if the canal becomes swollen or filled with purulent debris.
+If the canal becomes swollen or filled with purulent debris, patients sometimes have a foul-smelling discharge and hearing loss.
 Exquisite tenderness accompanies traction of the pinna or pressure over the tragus.
 Otoscopic examination is painful and difficult to conduct.
-It shows the ear canal to be red, swollen, and littered with moist, purulent debris and desquamated epithelium.
+The ear canal appears erythematous, swollen, and littered with moist, purulent debris and desquamated epithelium.

 Otitis Externa